aws/aws-eks-best-practices/content/security/docs/iam.md

 }
 ```

-A mutating webhook that runs as part of the EKS control plane injects the AWS Role Arn and the path to a web identity token file into the Pod as environment variables.
+A mutating webhook that runs as part of the EKS control plane injects the AWS Role ARN and the path to a web identity token file into the Pod as environment variables.
 These values can also be supplied manually.
 ```
 AWS_ROLE_ARN=arn:aws:iam::AWS_ACCOUNT_ID:role/IAM_ROLE_NAME
 AWS_WEB_IDENTITY_TOKEN_FILE=/var/run/secrets/eks.amazonaws.com/serviceaccount/token